skrusche63/storm-samples/README.md

 Storm also offers features such as fault tolerance and distributed computation, which make it suitable for processing huge amounts of data on different machines.

+### Natural Language Processing
+This project references the Apache OpenNLP library for the processing of natural language text.
+Actually it supports
+* Sentence Segmentation
+* Part of Speech Tagging

+_to be continued_

 ### FileSpout
 This spout operates on a single text file and emits each line for further processing.
 It is a simple example of how to acquire data for a storm network (or topology).